 - Necessary toiletries such as shampoo, conditioner, body wash (no bar soap), deodorant, toothpaste, etc. Please bring as many items as possible in unopened or clear containers/packaging

 - Make-up, hair products, and flat-iron/hair dryers, etc. (No aerosol cans)

 - Tobacco products.
 They must be store-bought, sealed packs or cans, or sealed bags of loose tobacco and rolling papers.
 Vaping is not permitted

-- Money (cash) or money orders made out to you can be brought for the use of buying tobacco products, hygiene items, callings cards, or to use in the vending machines.
-There is an ATM that can also be used at designated times
+- Money (cash) or money orders made out to "White Deer Run" can be brought for the use of buying tobacco products, hygiene items, callings cards, or to use in the vending machines.

 - Stationery and stamps if you would like to write to family and friends